khrysmadei/Inspestor_App/README.md

 Each one of the objectives were successfully achieved and tackled.

-Folders:
+Folders: <br>
- /mobile_app- Insect Pest Identification with prescribe pesticide in Rice Fields using SSD MobileNet model on Deep Learning.
+/mobile_app- Insect Pest Identification with prescribe pesticide in Rice Fields using SSD MobileNet model on Deep Learning.<br>
-\n/src- source code
+/src- source code<br>
-\n/dist- Mobile App APK
+/dist- Mobile App APK<br>
-\n/doc- documents
+/doc- documents<br>
-\n/store_assets- Mobile App icon
+/store_assets- Mobile App icon<br>